CIS systems are exactly what you’d imagine after hearing the name. They’re a way of providing a continuous supply of ink into your printer.

 CIS systems are generally added aftermarket.
 That is, the printer manufacturers do not tend to make or appreciate these systems.
 That’s because printer companies make most of their revenue selling the smaller ink cartridges as often as possible.
 The printer is a one time sale, often priced to cover the cost of manufacturing (or even as a loss leader), and then they make their real money selling you the ink replacements for the years to come.

-Who Are CIS Systems Useful For?
+Who Should Use A CIS Systems

 These contraptions are best for those who are using their printer a lot.
 It is very best for those using their printer everyday!
 This might include those in office environments, graphic designers or small business owners.